okviz/okviz.github.io/_mydocs/calendar-pro/options/values/precision.md

 ---
 **Default value:** 0

-This option manages the precision of the numbers displayed in the tooltips, as it allows you to increase or decrease the decimals.
+This option manages the precision of the numbers displayed in the cell value, as it allows you to increase or decrease the decimals.

+<todo>Screenshot</todo>